• Hungarian Language

 Cons

-• Health Issues: Molossuss tend to have more frequent health issues than other breeds.
+• Health Concerns: Molossuss tend to have more frequent health issues than other breeds.

-• Hypoallergenic: Molossus dogs don't do well with allergy sufferers by causing allergic reactions.
+• Allergy Friendliness: Molossus dogs don't do well with allergy sufferers by causing allergic reactions.

-• Apartment Friendly: Not an apartment-friendly dog the Molossus breed.
+• Apartment Adaptability: Not an apartment-friendly dog the Molossus breed.

 • Drooling Tendency: The Molossus is a big drooler, so if you're disgusted by slobber spots on your clothes, you should choose a dog from another breed.

-• Stinkiness: The Molossus has a high chance of bad smell.
+• Stinkiness Rating: The Molossus has a high chance of bad smell.

-• Weight Gain Potential / Prone to Obesity: Average to High: If you don't pay attention to the Molossus's weight, he can easily gain weight.
+• Obesity Tendency: Average to High: If you don't pay attention to the Molossus's weight, he can easily gain weight.

-• Mouthiness: Molossus dogs have a higher than average tendency to nip, chew, playbite, or herd people.
+• Mouthing Tendency: Molossus dogs have a higher than average tendency to nip, chew, playbite, or herd people.

 • Impulse to Wander or Roam: The wanderlust potential of the Molossus is strong enough to escape from home.

-• Tolerates Being Left Alone: Molossus dogs do best when a family member is at home during the day or if their workplace is dog-friendly so they can take the dog at work.
+• Alone Time Tolerance: Molossus dogs do best when a family member is at home during the day or if their workplace is dog-friendly so they can take the dog at work.

 • Cat Friendly: Molossus dogs are not the most cat-friendly dogs.